Fauntleroy/GIFit/README.md

 4. Navigate to [YouTube](http://youtube.com).
 You should now see a "GIFit!" button in video toolbars.

 If you have any problems with the extension, be sure to speak up and [file issues](https://github.com/Fauntleroy/GIFit/issues)!

+##Contributing

+Contributing to this project is EASY, provided that you love GIFs and aren't afraid of JS.
+I've elected to use [Gulp](http://gulpjs.com/), [Browserify](http://browserify.org/), and [LESS](http://lesscss.org/) for this project.
+To start developing, just run `gulp` and it'll run the default task (build/watch everything).
+Source files are in `src`, and the distributable extension files are in `dist`.

+When fixing bugs/adding features please make NEW BRANCHES and submit pull reqs.
+Please follow the existing code style as well as you're able.